Meet James (Jim) Cruver, PhD

 After fatal outbreaks from the California Odwalla Company juice scare in the late 1990's, he developed a UV Disinfection machine for juices and other liquid food products, receiving Fast Track FDA approval in 2000.

-Jim continues his goal of establishing NSA (National) standards for the minimum allowed wastewater contamination values.
+Jim continues his goal of establishing NSF (National) standards for the minimum allowed wastewater contamination values.

 Dr. Cruver has over 50 years' experience in water and wastewater treatment including reverse osmosis, filtration, and disinfection.
 Dr. Cruver is the author of 75 technical papers and is the co-author of a graduate-level text book on water treatment.